nguyenvannghiem0312/translation-viet-eng/README.md

 ## The requirements

-Make sure you have install library in environment.yml
+Make sure you have install library:

 ```bash
 tensorflow==2.10.0